ABOUT

 As a composer, Mariana explores themes of memory, grief, and cultural dissonance.
 She presented her original song cycle, La Casa del Árbol: An Immigrant’s Story of Loss and Forgiveness as her senior thesis.
 She is a past recipient of the Louis Sudler Prize in the Arts and the Edward T. Cone Memorial Prize, both presented annually to a graduating senior who has demonstrated excellence in performance, execution, or composition in one of the arts.

 In 2021, Mariana graduated summa cum laude from Princeton University.
 She received her Masters of Music in Orchestral Conducting at the University of Maryland, studying under David Neely.
 In her career, Mariana seeks cross-disciplinary collaborations as a means of centering underrepresented stories.
-She’s deeply passionate about bringing new works to life and reimagining classic symphonic masterpieces.
 As an educator, Mariana offers private lessons in musicianship at all levels, voice, and conducting.